Congratulations to the 2019 winner of the Jacoby-Walkley Scholarship, Caroline Tung, from Monash University.

 Past winners (and where they are now)

-Congratulations to the joint winners of the 2018 Jacoby-Walkley Scholarship:
+Congratulations to the winner of 2019 Jacoby-Walkley Scholarship:

 Amber Schultz (2018 joint winner) is an associate producer at 9 News Sydney.